 Forwarding.
 This area concerns the management of global freight logistics, handling customs, documentation, and cargo insurance for hassle-free international shipping.

-Supply Chain Solutions.
+Supply chain solutions.
 UPS SCS offers extensive management services, including logistics, distribution, inventory optimization, and industry-specific solutions, such as healthcare and retail logistics.

-Ocean Freight.
+Ocean freight.
 UPS customers can get cost-effective international ocean transportation services using full-container-load (FCL) and less-than-container-load (LCL) services.

 Customs clearance.
 UPS often uses external companies to handle customs, but it also has a substantial department worldwide to handle customs issues.
 This one assists with import/export compliance, document handling, import duties, and regulatory compliance.